Arts Intensive Program

 The New York School of the Arts is dedicated to providing a supportive environment and an education that is directly relevant to the challenges of working as an artist today.
 Led by Executive Director Maurizio Pellegrin, the Arts Intensive Program is a dynamic two- or three-year course that provides a supportive environment and an education that is directly relevant to the challenges of a working artist.
 It focuses on individual development through one-to- one mentoring and practical studio and course work.
 Each student is provided with a shared work space.

 The program also fosters working relationships with professional artists, and provides access to the vibrant contemporary art scene of New York.
-Special attention is given to portfolio development, critical thinking, and marketing – including the building of a web presence.

 Students in the Arts Intensive Program benefit from: